 Power one of the Base stations with its powerblock and connect it with a micro-usb cable to the computer.

 Scan for the base station and check the current channel.
 If the base station is never used, this value is probably 0.

 Put the wanted channel (1 or 2) in Change Channel and click the Set Channel button.
 Each basestation should have a unique ID.

 Wait until you see the ‘success!’ message before disconnecting and repeating the steps for the other base station.

 On V1 base stations you change the mode with the small button on the back of the base station.
 The modes should be changed to ‘A’ and ‘b’ if you are using a sync cable and ‘b’ and ‘c’ without a sync cable.

 After the base station’s channels are correctly set, you can mount them in your flight area by a wall mount or a camera-stand.
 The maximum flight area for two base stations is about 4 x 4 x 2.0, but long as the Crazyflie is not further away than 6 meters from at least one base station, it should work out.
-Note that the lighthouse sensors are mounted on the top of the lighthouse deck and that the base stations must be above the Crazyflie to be received.
+Note that the lighthouse sensors are mounted on the top of the Lighthouse positioning deck and that the base stations must be above the Crazyflie to be received.

 Make sure that you have the following conditions in your flight area:

-- The base stations should be about at least 0.5 meters higher than the flight area of the Crazyflie due to the placement of the sensors on the Lighthouse deck.
+- The base stations should be about at least 0.5 meters higher than the flight area of the Crazyflie due to the placement of the sensors on the Lighthouse positioning deck .

 - Make sure that there are no mirrors or big large reflective items in the area.